timmcginley/41936/Tools/LCAInTheBuiltEnvironment/4_LCATools.md

 The software follows the European standard EN 15978 and is aligned with BR18 goals for climate impact limits.
 LCAbyg works by allowing users to model a building’s life cycle and calculate its environmental impact based on material choices, energy consumption and end-of-life scenarios.
 Users input building components, including material quantities and energy usage, either manually from drawings and energy calculations or by importing building data from Json- and csv-files.
-The software then calculates the environmental impact using predefined datasets, including the generic data described in BR18 Appendix 2, table 7 – Generic data basis, which can be downloaded [here](https://www.bygningsreglementet.dk/Bilag/B2/Bilag_2/Tabel_7#787e83a6-b7d9-4a83-a4be-37574156daef) (only available in Danish), or data from specific EPDs.
+The software then calculates the environmental impact using predefined datasets, including the generic data described in [BR18 Appendix 2, table 7 – Generic data basis](https://www.bygningsreglementet.dk/Bilag/B2/Bilag_2/Tabel_7#787e83a6-b7d9-4a83-a4be-37574156daef), or data from specific EPDs.
 Multiple examples are already available in LCAbyg for inspiration, including a “Single-family house, example”.
 See Figure 4.1 on how to find the example.

 ![image](https://github.com/user-attachments/assets/40d704d5-08aa-4765-b615-0af4954a5ed3)
 *Figure 4.1: Examples of different types in the LCAbyg software*